totherme/pairing-emacs/README.md

 - To read what error caused a given highlight, put your cursor over the offending code, and hit `C-c C-e`.
 To dismiss the error, hit `C-g`.
-- To navigate to where something was declared or defined, but the cursor over it, and and hit `M-.`
+- Introspection: to navigate to where something was declared or defined, either control-click it, or put the cursor over it, and and hit `M-.`
 - There are a bunch of [snippets](https://www.emacswiki.org/emacs/Yasnippet) available [for golang](https://github.com/dominikh/yasnippet-go/tree/master/go-mode)